If you have searched for a mortgage company, you will notice there are banks and large mortgage companies; then, there are mortgage brokers.

 They can shop interest rates for you and help you compare different terms such as fixed-rate mortgage vs. adjustable-rate mortgages, 30 year and 15-year terms, and advise you on other things to tailor a loan that’s perfect for you.

-If you have imperfect credit, then using a broker over a direct lender will be to your advantage because there are more programs that you may qualify for.
+If you have imperfect credit, then using a broker over a direct lender will be advantageous because there are more programs you may qualify for.

 Looking at the Advantages and Disadvantages of each